mo-sangha/book/chapters/3.typ

 In regards to the elements and reality itself, now the four togal visions have reversed and awareness is beginning to saturate body, speech, mind, and reality as it was once known.
-Togal visions 4, 3, and 2 are in this phase.
+Togal visions four, three, and two are in this phase.
 This phase may also correspond with bhumis 2-10 and the jhanas, unfolding non-linearly.

 /////////////////////////////////////////////////////////////////////////////////